Howard Garrett

-Howard Garrett, known as "the Dirt Doctor" (born 1947) is a radio talk show host and a leader of the Organic movement.
+Howard Garrett, known as "the Dirt Doctor" (born in Pittsburg, Texas, 1947) is a radio talk show host and a leader of the Organic movement.
 He is a health activist, arborist, newspaper columnist and organic activist living in Dallas, Texas.
 He received his Bachelor of Science degree in Park Administration and Landscape Architecture from Texas Tech University in 1969.
 After serving in the U.S. Marine Corps Reserve, Garrett worked at Club Corporation of America, where he was a laborer and assistant golf course superintendent.

 Garrett promotes natural organic programs and products.
 He opposes the use of synthetic fertilizers and toxic chemical pest control products, as well as criticizing some organic products that he believes do not work.
 He thinks that homeowners, nurseries and landscape companies underestimate the dangers of non-organic solutions, and consults with commercial properties wanting to convert to organic techniques.
 His philosophy is that the natural organic program works better - in every way.
 It, for example, save 40 -50% on irrigation.